bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 Can you apply the templates to your topics?

-1. Geographic Variation
+1. Geographic Variation:
-there are lots of different kinds of goats in the world, with varying population densities
+There are lots of different kinds of goats in the world, with varying population densities

-2. Trend related to the news
+2. Trend related to the news:
 Do goats spread the coronavirus?

 3. Who does that?
 various ways goats are used (milk, meat, brush control, yoga)

-4. Answering a question people care about why are goats 'like that'?
+4. Answering a question people care about: why are goats 'like that'?

-5. Valuable to businesses
+5. Valuable to businesses:
-Goat simulator was incredibly popular, Overwatch now has a character in a goat outfit -- goats are IN
+Goat simulator was incredibly popular, Overwatch now has a character in a goat outfit -- goats are IN (plus goat yoga can reduce employee stress levels)

 6. What's the most popular?
 Nubians, Alpines, Boers, and the rest - How do they stack up?

-7. Cost/Money rankings
+7. Cost/Money rankings:
 Which breed is best for which use case? (hint: you can't go wrong with a pygmy/dwarf)

 ## Misconceptions

-What misconceptions do people have about your topic? goats are actually incredibly intelligent, kind, and social.
+What misconceptions do people have about your topic?
+That goats are stubborn and stupid.
+They are actually very social, intelligent, and kind.

 ## Examples